olooney/oranlooney.com/content/post/genji-ko.md

 First, let's use the right terminology.
 What we've so far called a "Genji-mon," mathematicians would call a [partition][P].
 In mathematical terms, the question we're asking is, "How many distinct partitions are there for a set of $n$ elements?"
-This number also has a name: the [Bell number][BN] denotated $B\_n$.
+This number also has a name: the [Bell number][BN] denoted $B\_n$.

-Above, we brute-forced a calculation for $B\_1$ through $B\_4$ using a mix of intuition and common sense.
-To formalize the strategy we discovered by doing that into mathematical notation we'll need one concept you may or may not have
-seen: "the number of ways to choose $k$ elements from $n$ distinct elements, ignoring order" is called "$n$ choose $k$" or the [binomial coefficient][BC] and is denoted $nCk$ or with this tall bracket notation:
+Above, we calculated $B\_1$ through $B\_4$ using a mix of intuition and common sense.
+To formalize the strategy we used in mathematical notation we'll need a concept you may or may not have seen before: "the number of ways to choose $k$ elements from $n$ distinct elements, ignoring order" is called "$n$ choose $k$" or the [binomial coefficient][BC] and is denoted $nCk$ or with this tall bracket notation:

 \\[
     \\binom{n}{k} = \\frac{n!}{k! (n-k)!}